MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/entity-operations.md

 ---
-title: "Entity Operations using the Organization service (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Entity class operations using the Organization service (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "Learn about the Entity class used for data operations using the Microsoft Dataverse organization service" # 115-145 characters including spaces.
-This abstract displays in the search result. ms.custom: "" ms.date: 10/31/2018 ms.reviewer: "pehecke" ms.service: powerapps ms.topic: "article"
+This abstract displays in the search result. ms.custom: "" ms.date: 05/26/2021 ms.reviewer: "pehecke" ms.service: powerapps ms.topic: "article"